Last updated: 2020-01-10 16:42:50PDF

-- The file system has no write permission in Windows after being mounted using NFS
+- What if a file system has no write permission on Windows after being mounted with NFS?

-- How can I continue using CFS in an availability zone with the CFS resources sold out?
+- How can I continue using CFS in an AZ where CFS resources are sold out?

 How is CFS billed?

-CFS is billed only based on actual storage (peak storage per hour).
+CFS is billed based on actual storage capacity (peak storage capacity per hour).

 Which access protocols are supported by CFS?

-File system: A file system is a file storage instance.
-After a file system is mounted to a CVM, you can use it in the same way as you use a local storage.
-It can be mounted to a directory.
+File system: a file system is a CFS instance.
+After a file system is mounted to a CVM instance, you can use it in the same way as a local storage system.
+It can be mounted to a subdirectory.

-Mount point: The mount point is an entry for the computing node to access the file storage.
-It defines the type of network for the computing node and the permission used to access the file storage.
+Mount point: A mount point is an entry for the compute node to access CFS.
+It defines the type of network for the node and the permission to access CFS.